TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-val\Default: `none`],
 )

 The `date` parameter is used to set the date of the document.
-If it is set to #print_type("none"), the date will be automatically generated based on the current date.
+If it is set to #print-type("none"), the date will be automatically generated based on the current date.

 #codly(header: [ #strong[Example code] ])
 ```typ